tunatuna1733/TakeshiAddons/README.md

   - This feature scans your equipment when you open the `/eq` gui so if you are in laggy situation, it sometimes fails to update equipment.
 - Reforge HUD (HUD): Shows your currently selected accessory power.
   - Currently this feature fails to refresh selected power when you add power using power stones.
 - Inventory HUD (HUD): Shows your current inventory.
-You can customize background color and transparency.
+You can customize the background color and transparency.
 - Kick Timer (HUD): Shows time since you kicked out of skyblock.
   - You may be able to reconnect to skyblock after 60s.
 - Kuudra Armor HUD (HUD): Shows current stack and timer until losing stack of crimson/terror armor stack.